cha2812/Analysis-of-a-Superstore-Sales-Data-Using-Excel/README.md

 3. Quantity: Tracks the total number of products sold.
 Provides insights into product demand and sales trends.
 4. Sales: Measures the total revenue generated from selling products.
 Helps track the overall financial performance of the business.

-The West Region is the best region in terms of profit for the company at $108,418.
+The West Region is the best in terms of profit for the company at $108,418.
 North Dakota represents our least-performing state in terms of sales at $920.
 They can decide to make targeted marketing campaigns tailored to the preferences and interests of customers.
 They can also partner with local celebrities and influencers who have huge followings in the state to create brand and product awareness.
 The Office Supplies category represents the company's best average profit margin at 69%.
 The average profit margin was gotten by (Profit/Sales) and then we added all the average profit margin figures for the various categories.
 I hope the company would be able to improve sales and profit as that is the major goal and objective of business while providing value and meeting the needs of customers and people.